ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 ![zombieseepatches](https://github.com/user-attachments/assets/de9ca755-27b9-4520-84b6-de2014070132)

 ## What this mod does
-- Enables the ability to complete the Easter eggs in solo or coop
+- Enables the ability to complete the Easter eggs in solo or coop (without four players)

 - Adds a Easter egg speedrun timer for the main Easter eggs